SAP/cloud-mta-build-tool/README.md

 #### _Provides_ Section <a id='provides'></a>

-The _provides_ section allows a module to define sets of name-value pairs as configurations that are made available to other modules in the same MTAR or different MTARs.
+The _provides_ section allows a module to define sets of name-value pairs as configurations that are made available to other modules in the same MTAR or different MTAR's.

 #### _Requires_ Section <a id='requires'></a>

 The _requires_ section allows a module to define which configuration sets it needs to receive at deployment time.
 Dependencies can be provided to an application either via a resource in the _resources_ section or via a _provides_ section from a different module.

-#### Todos
+#### Todo's

- - Support first MVP scenario such as:
+ - [ ] Support first MVP scenarios such as:

-    - Partial build
+   - [ ] Partial build
-    - Feature build
+   - [ ] Feature build
-    - XMake integration
+   - [ ] XMake integration
- - Add comprehensive tests
- - Release process
+ - [ ] Release process
- - Usage
+ - [ ] Usage
- - Add concrete limitations
+ - [ ] Add concrete limitations per release
- - Cleanup

  #### Limitations